Club constitution

 1. The management of the Club shall be the responsibility of the Club Committee.

-• (ii) The Club Committee can deputise other Committee Members or ordinary members on a temporary basis to assist or cover for them if they become unavailable.
+• (b) The Club Committee can deputise other Committee Members or ordinary members on a temporary basis to assist or cover for them if they become unavailable.

-• (i) All Club Committee positions shall be open for re-election by members and their terms of office decided upon at General Meetings.
+• (a) All Club Committee positions shall be open for re-election by members and their terms of office decided upon at General Meetings.

 Finance and Property